Eric Grothe Sr.: Background

 Grothe was born in Sydney, New South Wales, Australia.
+He is the son of German immigrant parents.

 Career highlights

 Grothe's size, speed and trademark ability to break a tackle through sheer strength enabled him to perfectly book-end Parramatta's star studded backline of the early 1980s outside Brett Kenny, Mick Cronin, Peter Sterling and Steve Ella.
 Along with dual union, and league international Ray Price, these stars formed the nucleus of a side which dominated the New South Wales Rugby League premiership between 1981 and 1986, playing in five Grand Finals, winning four (1981, 1982, 1983, 1986), as well as finishing runner up in 1984, and third in 1985.

-Known as "the Guru" due to his long locks and beard in his playing years, as well as his hobby of meditation, he all up played 150 first grade career games for Parramatta, scoring 78 tries.
+Known as "the Guru" due to his long locks and beard in his playing years, as well as his hobby of meditation, he all up played 152 first grade career games for Parramatta, scoring 78 tries.
 Unfortunately, his club and representative career was restricted by recurring knee injuries.

 Grothe represented for Australia in eight Tests between 1982 and 1984 and made the 1982 Kangaroo Tour.
 He had nine State of Origin appearances for New South Wales between 1981 and 1986.